Services marketing: Performance-only model

-Services dominant logic: implications for theory and practice
+Service-dominant logic

 Service-dominant logic (SDL) is a new way of thinking about marketing, especially the goods versus services division and especially a fresh way of thinking about customer value and the value-creation process.
 Vargo and Lusch did not intend for service-dominant logic to be published as a workable theory that offers solutions to everyday marketing problems and issues.
 Instead, it offers a framework for thinking about goods and services.
 Their work did not put forward hypotheses that could be tested empirically, Instead they offer "foundational propositions".
 The original article offered eight such propositions and subsequently added two more propositions to arrive at a total of ten:

 Some of the implications that have been identified in the literature include:

-SDL offers the promise of a unified marketing theory: To date, marketing research and practice have failed to integrate the traditional goods/services dichotomy.
-Some efforts have been made to get product accepted as a joint term for goods and services and to use offering, package or solution as all inclusive, concepts for what consumers the buys, but this has not been successful.
-Service-dominant logic, however, promises a truly unified framework.
-For many academics, this is the most exciting implication.
+SDL promises a unified marketing theory: As of now, marketing research and practice have failed to integrate the traditional goods-services dichotomy.
+Some efforts have been made to get product accepted as a joint term for goods and services and package or solution as an all inclusive package consumers buy, but this has not been successful.
+Service-dominant logic, however, promises a unified framework.
+For many academics, this is an exciting implication.
 It is highly likely that the 4 Ps, as the central marketing framework, is about to come to a close.

 Compete Through Innovative Co-production and Co-creation: Some theorists point out that, thanks largely to the Internet, consumers have been actively engaging themselves in explicit dialogue with manufacturers and service providers.
 The challenge is for service firms to find innovative ways to achieve co-production and co-creation.
 Customer co-creation has become the foundation concept for social sharing web sites such as YouTube, Myspace and Twitter.
 Many companies have moved from testing products in the contrived and artificial conditions of a laboratory to product testing in customer environments.
 At Microsoft, for example, consumers acted as product researchers by testing Windows 2000 in their native environments.
 A different approach is to use embedded intelligence to provide enhanced personalized experiences.

 Research Priorities: SDL has forced the discipline to review its research priorities.
 Researchers and scholars are beginning to identify a range of subjects that require more detailed exploration.
 Some theorists have argued that marketing practitioners must find new ways of understanding customers' value creation and of developing marketing strategies with an aim to engage suppliers with their customers' consumption processes in order to enhance customer satisfaction.
 Other research priorities include: the personalized customer experience, resource integration, improved use of IT to map processes and activities in order to increase productivity and standardize service.